 Our hearts go out to everyone impacted by these horrific events.
 We hope it serves as a strong reminder to all employers that active shooter situations can occur at any place and at any time.
 With one active shooter situation occurring every three weeks in the U.S., according to the FBI, workplace active shooter response training is a must to help protect the lives of your employees, customers and visitors.

 The FBI defines an active shooter situation as one where an individual, or individuals, are actively engaged in killing or attempting to kill people in a populated area through the use of firearms.

 A report released by the FBI found workplaces to be common targets for active shooters.
 In fact, almost half of all active shooter attacks between 2000 and 2017 occurred at places of commerce, and nearly 80 percent occurred at all types of workplaces, including health care facilities, educational institutions, and government properties, in addition to those businesses in the commerce category.

 Timing and Active Shooter Situations

-Active shooter situations happen fast with 69 percent over in five minutes or less and 36 percent over in two minutes or less.
-More than half the time the active shooter incident resolved by the shooter’s choice, where the individual either committed suicide, stopped shooting or fled the scene.
+Active shooter situations happen fast with 69% over in five minutes or less and 36 percent over in two minutes or less.
+More than half the time the active shooter incident was resolved by the shooter’s choice, where the individual either committed suicide, stopped shooting or fled the scene.